GST return filing in Chennai

 Important points for GST return filing

-9. Information regarding every cash payment is sent to the taxpayer-registered e-mail ID
+9. Information regarding every cash payment is sent to the taxpayer-registered e-mail ID once it is credited to the electronic cash ledger.

 10. ITC credit available will be auto-populated on the GST set-off page, we need to use the credit available only against outward liability based on ITC utilization rules.